linhnt31/linhnt.github.io/index.md

 I'm working as a Research Assistant at Posts and Telecommunications Institute of Technology (PTIT).

-My research interest includes Multi-Access Edge Computing and IoT.
+My research interest includes Reinforcement Learning application in Multi-Access Edge Computing and Communication System Design and Optimization.
 Find more about me:

 - [CV](CV-Thanh-Linh-Nguyen.pdf)
 - [Github](https://github.com/linhnt31)